wendy080298/Sample_project_design/README.md

-# Sample_project_design
-Project Name: Degenerate Academy
+# Project Name: Degenerate Academy

-Brief Description: A redesign of the degenerate academy homepage.
+# Brief Description: A redesign of the degenerate academy homepage.

 # Design Philosophy:
 *Create a visually appealing and intuitive homepage